Tuesday, June 18, 2024

 P.K.Ghatak, M.D.

 Situs Inversus is an abnormal position of internal organs.
-When all the thoracic and abdominal organs are on the revered side of the body, the condition is called Situs Inversus Totalis.
-Situs Inversus Totalis is rare, happens in 1 out of 10, 000 births, but it does not interfere with a normal life.
-This condition may be missed by a doctor when examining a child, acting more like a TV doctor, pretends to be listening with a stethoscope but actually thinking something else.
+When all the thoracic and abdominal organs are on the reversed side of the body, the condition is called Situs Inversus Totalis.
+Situs Inversus Totalis is rare, happening in 1 out of 10, 000 births, but it does not interfere with a normal life.
+This condition may be missed by a doctor when examining a child, acting more like a TV doctor, pretending to be listening with a stethoscope but actually thinking something else.

-Less complete reversed position of viscera in the body are known by these terms:-
+Less complete reversed position of viscera in the body is known by these terms:-

 2. Situs inversus with Levocardia.
-Only the heart is on the correct side (Left) and other organs on the wrong side of the body cavities.
+Only the heart is on the correct side, (Left) and the other organs on the wrong side of the body cavities.

 3. Situs Inversus Ambiguus.
-The organs are placed in the body at random fashion, some are on the correct side, others are on reveres side.
+The organs are randomly placed in the body, some are on the correct side, others are on the reverse side.
 The Heart and the Spleen are often placed on the right side.

 In this category, Reduplication of viscera and absence of viscera are also included.